 Now among other projects he is directing Territorio Sagrado an eco-psicosocial project dedicated to the process of reconciliation and dealing with the legacy of the Truth Commission.

-Among many other articles and interviews, he is co-author of The Blessing Next to the Wound: A Story of Art, Activism, and Transformation.
+Hector was honored with the prestigious Otto René Castillo Award for Political Theatre and he is co-author with Diane Lefer of The Blessing Next to the Wound: A Story of Art, Activism, and Transformation.

 Here some short videos of his work using theater for reconciliation:

 Videos of multiple experiences with RECONECTANDO in different parts of Colombia

 ImaginAction in Derry: Creating Community, Facilitating Dialogue, Sustaining Change

 Nightwind with Hector Aristizábal, ImaginAction (Filmed in Derry)